PaoloMazzon/JamEngine/README.md

 ----------------
  - Gamepad input
  - Rewrite the window resizing function so it doesn't crash the game if it fails
- - A lot of Font.c is not verbose and this should be fixed.
+ - A lot of Font.c is not verbose and should be fixed.

 Features
 ========
  - Renderer that handles all timing and rendering
  - Asset Handler for loading and managing lots of things at once
+ - Behaviour Maps that allow for much more modular and clean programming
  - Buffers that allow for quick binary access (they also handle loading from files)
  - Accurate cross-platform timing
  - Some basic drawing functionality